-One operating layer for the full collections cycle.
+Receivables workflow software for the full weekly cycle.

-collections forecasting, and shared workflow context so teams can move from source data to action without rebuilding the workflow every cycle.
+can move from source data to action without rebuilding the workflow every cycle, starting with the receivables and planned billing data they already have.

 Receivables snapshot import

-Load open receivables data with normalized headers, parsed dates, invoice upserts, line-item recalculation, and flagged mismatch review.
+Load open receivables data with normalized headers, parsed dates, invoice upserts, and flagged mismatch review.

 Maps customer and sub-account variants into a shared model